 Consider this . . .

-Most architecture firms have a website or social media page where you can see the majority of their work.
+Most design firms have a website or social media page where you can see the majority of their work.
 Make sure you look at as much of it as you can, and get familiar with their work.
-If you want a traditional home and you find an architect that almost exclusively does modern style homes, you probably shouldn't consider them for your project.
-You want to set yourself and the architect up for success, look for someone who has done work on projects similar to what you are looking for.
+If you want a traditional home and you find a designer that almost exclusively does modern style homes, you probably shouldn't consider them for your project.
+You want to set yourself and the designer up for success, look for someone who has done work on projects similar to what you are looking for.
 If you want something that no one is doing like a Passivhaus, find someone that is willing to put in the work to learn as much about it during the process and make your project a success.

 Make sure they actually listen to what you are saying or asking for, if you leave the interview feeling like they are just going to do what they want without consideration of your preferences or budget you should run away.
 Make sure they are willing to work with you to stay on budget